LinuxBeaver/LinuxBeaver/README.md

 ## Avoid SubFolders and non binary content in GEGL Plugins directory
 Some people are having issues with my GEGL/Gimp plugins because they are making sub folders for each GEGL plugin of mine.
 All GEGL plugins should be in the same folder with no subfolders or any other file type.
 Folder should only contain binaries (.dll or .so) for your OS.
 Subfolders of binaries can lead to scenarios where users have two copies of a dependency and GEGL defaults to using an older version thus breaking plugins that need a newer dependency.
 Other file types could lead to Gimp not starting up.

-## Lastly, (common complaint), If GEGL Effects breaks after downloading a new plugin of mine that is because the new plugin has a more recent dependency GEGL Effects needed, this can easily be fixed by by updating to the latest version of GEGL Effects.
+## Lastly, (common complaint), If GEGL Effects breaks after downloading a new plugin of mine that is because the new plugin has a more recent dependency GEGL Effects needed, this can easily be fixed  by updating to the latest version of GEGL Effects.

   Enjoy!